iCliniq Logo

 Welcome to icliniq.com.

-I understand that you feel exhausted and you are trying to find the underlying cause of your problems.
+I understand that you feel exhausted, and you are trying to find the underlying cause of your problems.
 But some points should be considered.

-5. Regarding your EEG report about the parietal lobe, you must be evaluated by a brain MRI (magnetic resonance imaging), and its result may help to find the cause of your problems.
+5. Regarding your EEG report about the parietal lobe, you must be evaluated by a brain MRI (magnetic resonance imaging), and the result may help to find the cause of your problems.
 Even mitochondrial disorders show fingerprints in brain MRIs.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!